 - Intellectual Intimacy: sharing ideas, talking about events in one ‘s life, or discussing job related issues, current affairs;

-- Recreational Intimacy: shared interests in pastimes, mutual participation in sports or any general recreational or leisure activity.
+- Recreational Intimacy: shared interests in pastimes, mutual participation in sports such as that which introduces a compound bow or any general recreational or leisure activity.

 Parrott and Parrott say intimacy is the emotional side of love and without intimacy love is only hormonal illusion.
 Long term, committed relationships are ones where couples desire to really know each other.
 Intimacy has a soul mate or a best friend quality about it.
 It can only be true that part of the problem with today’s depressing marriage statistics has to do with too little Godly love and a lack of intimacy.
 Much of the fulfillment in marriage hinges on love and intimacy.
 Be intentional to love like God loves us; desire closeness, sharing, communication, honesty and support and make a willful determination to act out these behaviors.

 anger management, counseling for marriage, couples counseling, couples counselor, marital counseling, marital therapy, marriage counseling, marriage counselor, marriage therapist, marriage therapy, therapist